Kongamato: Africa's Living Pterosaur

 A pterodactyl-like creature reported in the swamps of Central Africa, with leathery wings, a long beak filled with teeth, and a reputation for attacking humans.

 Kongamato, meaning “breaker of boats” in the local languages, is a flying cryptid reported from the Jiundu swamps of Western Zambia and neighboring regions.
-Described as resembling a pterodactyl, this creature represents one of Africa’s most intriguing cryptozoological mysteries.
+This creature represents one of Africa’s most intriguing cryptozoological mysteries.

 Description